 A brief history of pop advertising

-Pop ads first came to life in the 1990s from Zuckerman’s idea to implement an ad that would open in a separate browser window, rather than be displayed in the form of banner ads
+Pop-up ads first came to life in the 1990s from Zuckerman’s idea to implement an ad that would open in a separate browser window, rather than be displayed in the form of banner ads.

 The main idea behind coming up with something new was that banner ads, when displayed on a given page, could imply a connection between that page’s content or site information and the advertised brand.
 And that’s how a brand new ad format was created — pop ads.

-To this day, we tend to call this form of advertisements pop advertising.
-But as the years followed, new variants were created to answer the market’s needs — pop up and pop under ads.
-While pop-ups are displayed on top of the websites you’re visiting, the difference for pop-unders is the windows are opened in the background.
+To this day, we tend to call this form of advertisement pop advertising.
+But as the years followed, new variants were created to answer the market’s needs — pop-up and pop-under ads.
+While pop-ups are displayed on top of the websites you’re visiting, the difference for pop-under ads is the windows are opened in the background.
 You can see them when you close your current browser window or site.

-Both pop ad formats are quite cost-effective traffic sources.
-Pop ups gather user’ attention as soon as they are displayed, whereas pop unders can (but don’t have to) serve as a kind of a remarketing tool.
+Both pop-up and pop-under ad formats are quite cost-effective traffic sources.
+Pop ups gather users’ attention as soon as they are displayed, whereas pop unders can (but don’t have to) serve as a kind of a remarketing tool.
 Users usually take notice of them when they leave the website or shut down their browser.

 The benefits of popup and popunder ads